polkadot-developers/polkadot-docs/tutorials/blockchains/custom-blockchains/build-a-parachain/acquire-a-testnet-slot.md

 Before you start, you need to have the following prerequisites:

-- You know how to generate and modify chain specification files as described in the [Add Trusted Nodes](/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes/){target=\_blank} tutorial
+- You know how to generate and modify chain specification files as described in the [Generate Chain Specs](polkadot-docs/develop/blockchains/deployment/generate-chain-specs){target=\_blank} section
-- You know how to generate and store keys as described in the [Add Trusted Nodes](/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes/){target=\_blank} tutorial
+- You know how to generate and store keys as described in the [Add Trusted Nodes](/tutorials/blockchains/custom-blockchains/build-a-blockchain/add-trusted-nodes){target=\_blank} tutorial
-- You have completed the [Prepare a Local Relay Chain](/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain/){target=\_blank} and the [Connect a Local Parachain](/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md){target=\_blank} tutorials on your local computer
+- You have completed the [Prepare a Local Relay Chain](/tutorials/blockchains/custom-blockchains/build-a-parachain/prepare-relay-chain){target=\_blank} and the [Connect a Local Parachain](/tutorials/blockchains/custom-blockchains/build-a-parachain/connect-a-parachain){target=\_blank} tutorials on your local computer

 ## Get Started with an Account and Tokens

 To perform any action on Paseo, you need PAS tokens, which can be requested from the [Polkadot Faucet](https://faucet.polkadot.io/){target=\_blank}.
 Also, to store the tokens, you must have access to a Substrate-compatible digital currency wallet.
-You can't use [development keys and accounts](TODO:update-path){target=\_blank} for operations in any public setting.
+Development keys and accounts should never hold assets of actual value and should not be used for production.
 Many options are available for holding digital currency—including hardware wallets and browser-based applications—and some are more reputable than others.
 You should do your own research before selecting one.

 However, you can use the [Polkadot.js Apps](https://polkadot.js.org/apps/){target=\_blank} interface to get you started for testing purposes.